 Each time a Habitat house is built with a family in Durham, a house is sponsored for an equally deserving family in Honduras.
 Habitat affiliates nationwide are asked to "tithe" 10% to fund Habitat for Humanity's Global Village work abroad.

-Twice each year, 20 Durham Habitat staff and volunteers travel to Honduras to participate in the building process.
+Three times in 2014, Durham Habitat staff and volunteers will travel to Honduras to participate in the building process.
 On these 10-day trips, volunteers work alongside future homeowners and local volunteers.

 During these trips, we provide tangible, hands-on help for our Honduran brothers and sisters, while developing amazing relationships that transcend cultural and language barriers.
 The work can be rigorous – mixing cement by hand, digging trenches for foundations, moving boulders or cinder block, laying blocks to build the walls – but teamwork makes the labor fun.